manuGil/Citizen-Voice/README.md

 ## Main Features
 - **Citizen Mapping**: A tool to create questionnaires and collect geo-spatial and non geo-spatial data about citizens' perceptions of their urban environment.
 - **Community Dashboard**: A dashboard to visualize geo-spatial data collected through the Citizen Mapping tool, allowing for insights into community concerns and priorities.
-- **Application Programming Interfaces (API)**: RESTful APIs that allows for the integration of the Citizen Voice platform with other applications, enabling data exchange and interoperability.
+- **Application Programming Interfaces (API)**: RESTful APIs that allow for the integration of the Citizen Voice platform with other applications, enabling data exchange and interoperability.

 ![Demo Survey](docs/_static/img/maptool-survey.gif)

 ## Documentation

-Details documentation, including installation instructions are available on the [documentation site](https://citizens-collective.github.io/Citizen-Voice/)
+Detailed documentation, including installation instructions are available on the [documentation site](https://citizens-collective.github.io/Citizen-Voice/)

 ## Contributions

-If you would like to contribute with the development.
+If you would like to contribute to the development.
 Please refer to our [Contribution Guidelines](CONTRIBUTING.md)

 ## Copyright